palewire/first-django-admin/docs/index.rst

 the 2015 conference of the National Institute for Computer-Assisted Reporting (NICAR) in Atlanta.
 A modified version was presented at the 2016 NICAR conference on `March 13 <http://www.ire.org/events-and-training/event/2198/2219/>`_.

 `Dana Amihere <http://damihere.com>`_ will co-teach this as a hands-on workshop March 5, 2017 at the annual NICAR conference in Jacksonville, Fla.
 Click `here <http://ire.org/conferences/nicar2017/hands-on-training/>`_ for more details and to sign up.

--  Code:
-   `github.com/ireapps/first-django-admin/ <https://github.com/ireapps/first-django-admin>`__
--  Issues:
-   `github.com/ireapps/first-django-admin/issues/ <https://github.com/ireapps/first-django-admin/issues>`__

 What you will make
 ------------------